daisy/pipeline-framework/Main/README.txt

    * daisy202-to-epub3 - Convert a DAISY 2.02 fileset to EPUB3
    * dtbook-to-zedai - Convert a DTBook XML document to ZedAI XML
    * dtbook-to-epub3 - Convert a DTBook XML document to EPUB 3
-   * upgrade-dtbook - DTBook utility for upgrading a DTBook XML document to DTBook 2005-3.
-   * merge-dtbook - DTBook utility for merging two or more DTBook XML documents.
    * zedai-to-epub3 - Convert a ZedAI document to EPUB 3
  - a set of sample documents to test the provided conversions, in the "samples" directory